Energinet-DataHub/greenforce-frontend/README.md

 ### Tools

-This folder contains code that are only meant for use during development or in workflows.
+This folder contains code only meant for use during development or within workflows.
 Expanding it looks like this:

 ```|
 ...